 5 tips for a cheaper water bill

 While winter temperatures continue to dip below freezing at night, high electric bills are sure to coincide.
 Combine that with cable, internet and phone and the monthly costs can add up very quickly.
 A cheaper water bill is usually a welcome invitation to many households to offset any costs.
 If you’re looking to cut costs on the monthly expenses, here are a few tips to save money on a water bill.
+If you need more cash to pay for your bills, sites like betend can be visited.

 - When washing clothes, make sure you use cold water.
 This can save water and energy and also keep your clothes colorful at the same time.
 On another note, wash clothes when you have a full load of laundry.
 By limiting the frequency, you can reduce the trips to the washing machine and in turn conserve water.